Contents

 • Azure Monitor – monitoring and logs

-• Azure Key Vault – safe storage and access to secrets, e.g. certificates
+• Azure Key Vault – safe storage and access to secrets, e.g. verification certificate

 • Azure DevOps – implementation and version management